4 reasons why nannies and senior caregivers need to be paid legally

 How to think about legal pay when finding a job

 For example, say you need a net (take-home) pay of about $500 a week.
-Using Form W-4, you select Single with 2 allowances, use a paycheck calculator and determine you need to ask for a gross wage of $630 per week.
-Here’s what your paycheck looks like:
+Using Form W-4, you determine how much in income taxes need to be withheld per week, use a paycheck calculator and determine you need to ask for a gross wage of $630 per week.
+Here's what your paycheck looks like:

 Gross Weekly Wage: